-Under IFRS 15 sewers adopted at nil cost to the Company are included in fixed assets at a fair value, which is the estimated cost of construction and depreciated at the same rate as infrastructure assets.
+Under IFRS 15 sewers adopted at nil cost to the Company are included in property, plant and equipment at a fair value, which is the estimated cost of construction and depreciated at the same rate as infrastructure assets.

 Depreciation is charged to the income statement on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Land is not depreciated.
 The estimated useful lives are as follows: